tatan432/Computer_Vision_Basics/README.md

 # Folder Description
 There are many basic algorithms of computer vision which are either implemented in MATLAB or Python-OpenCV.
 They can be downloaded or consulted for understanding.
+Few of the algorithms developed was a part of EE5731 visual computing course (National University of Singapore) requirement fullfillment.

 ## MATLAB Folders:Denoted By PARTX
 1. The folder can be saved to any directory.